Cygna

 The table below provides an overview of topics we have covered in our meetings in the last eight years, with scheduled topics in purple italics.
 They are loosely structured in a matrix, but in reality many topics have elements of multiple quadrants of the matrix.

 What does CYGNA mean to its members?
-At our 50th meeting we also asked members to share a few words about what CYGNA meant to them on a Padlet.
-The word-cloud below is a perfect summary of what CYGNA aims to be: a friendly, kind, inclusive, and supportive community, providing a safe space/place to exchange ideas, share experiences, provide advice, inspire, and learn.
+At our 50th meeting we asked members to share a few words about what CYGNA meant to them.
+The resulting word-cloud is a perfect summary of CYGNA: a friendly, kind, inclusive, and supportive community, providing a safe space / place to exchange ideas, share experiences, provide advice, inspire, and learn.
 We think that's pretty amazing :-).
 This succinct, but wonderfully evocative, comment by the equally wonderful Luisa Pinto says it all.

 Belonging, learning, camaraderie, friendship and sharing.
 My academic family: I'm an only child who suddenly has a community of sisters.
 Thanks!